 Students may complete a major or minor in Italian Studies.

 Based on an interdisciplinary approach that views culture as a global phenomenon, the aims of the major in Italian Studies are to acquire a knowledge of Italian language, literature, and culture, including cinema, art, journalism, pop culture, and music.
 The Department of Italian Studies also cooperates with the Departments of French and Spanish in the Romance Languages major and with the other foreign languages in the TriCo for a major in Comparative Literature.
-The Italian Department cooperates also with the Center for International Studies (CIS).
+The Italian Department cooperates also with International Studies, History of Art, and Growth and Structure of Cities

 College Foreign Language Requirement